 So on Friday evening I had the opportunity to spend the night at Village Hotel and Spa Dudley, so today’s post is a first impressions/review kind of post all about my experience.

-My boyfriend and I have never been to a spa so when we were given this opportunity of course we snapped it up!
+I have never been to a spa so when I was given this opportunity of course I snapped it up!
 I finished work at 6:30pm and we headed straight over, arriving around 7:15.
 When we arrived, the car park was very full, however it was so big there was still plenty of space to park, which is always a positive when visiting a hotel.
 We went into the hotel, first impressions were very busy, very modern and very organised.
 After entering, almost immediately a member of staff came over, introduced herself and helped us to get checked in.
 Once checked in, she gave us our key card and explained to us where our room was and how to get there via a lift or stairs.
 She explained she would be around the reception area until 10pm so if we needed anything at all pop down and see her and she’ll help us, which I thought was lovely of her to say, very polite also.
 She also explained about an event taking place that evening, as well as if we were planning to eat the times that their pub and restaurant closed.
 Overall, she was very informative and helpful, but not too overwhelming, like you find in some hotels.

 A nice added bonus, that was definitely not expected was this from Simon, the general manager: